joshsj89/CSV-Manager/README.md

 ### Postcondition:
 Copies the file pointed to by obj's filepath to the file pointed to by the instance calling the function.
 The file pointed to by the current instance of the object will be overwritten.

+# NON-MEMBER FUNCTIONS

+## compare(obj1, obj2)
+### Precondition:
+Two instances of CSVManager must be passed in as arguments.

+### Postcondition:
+Returns true if the contents of the two CSV files are the same.

 # INVARIANT

 1. _filename must be a string that ends with the extension ".csv".